KenTee96/BRG-27-labs/README.md

 ## Day 4

+-Installed and configured FTP service

 -Installation of ufw using apt

--Tried extracting IP that are doing suspicious activities to the server from access.log

 -Plan to integrate ufw functions into a script and process the extracted IP for blocking/further actions or monitoring